-According to scientists and philosophers man is considered as the major factor in disturbing the natural balance of the universe.
+According to scientists and philosophers, man is considered the major factor in disturbing the natural balance of the universe.

 Grave dangers are manifested in pollution of the air, water, soil, outer space and others, as well as the irrational exploitation of the environment’s resources, and inconsistent distribution of human settlements.

 📚 Read Also: An Eye on Climate Change